-Come to Stratford Hall on the evening of December 13th and plan to celebrate the season in another century.
-That evening, Stratford Hall will offer two Christmastide worlds to enjoy and ponder: the world of the privileged and the world of the enslaved.
-Seasonal joy, hope, and celebration were part of both groups.
-Enjoy and immersive yourself in a self-guided experience.
+Join us on the evening of December 13 and celebrate the season in another century.
+Stratford Hall will offer Christmastide worlds to enjoy and ponder: the world of the privileged and the world of the enslaved.
+Seasonal joy, hope and celebration were part of both groups.
+Enjoy and immerse yourself in a self-guided experience.

 The Enslaved at Christmastide